aaronaltounian/aca-crm/readme.md

 ## Question
 * What other functionality could we add?
+* Why do we use mlab to search.
+Why don't we just retrieve all customers and then filter?
 * What is the problem with building our app this way?